aws-samples/amazon-sagemaker-build-train-deploy/README.md

 - <a href="07_invoke_API/">**Module 07**</a>: Use a web client to invoke the HTTP API and get inferences.
 - <a href="08_workflow/">**Module 08**</a>: Use Amazon SageMaker Pipelines to orchestrate the model build workflow and store models in model registry.

-Please follow the order of modules because some of the modules depend on the outputs from the previous modules.
+Please follow the order of modules because the modules depend on the results from the previous modules.

 ## Getting started

+### AWS Event using Workshop Studio
+The temporary AWS account provided configures the environment for you.
+Proceed to <a href="./01_configure_sagemaker_studio/README.md">**Module 01**</a>.

-We have designed this workshop assuming that each participant is using an AWS account provided and pre-configured by the workshop instructor(s).
-However, you can also choose to use your own AWS account, but you'll have to execute some preliminary configuration steps as described in the <a href="setup/">setup</a> directory.
-If you are using your own AWS account, note that running this workshop will incur costs.
-You will need to delete the resources you create to avoid incurring further costs after you have completed running the workshop.
+### Self-paced using your AWS account
+If you want to use your own AWS account, you'll have to execute some preliminary configuration steps as described in the <a href="./setup/README.md">setup guide</a>.
+Once you have completed the setup steps, go to <a href="./01_configure_sagemaker_studio/README.md">**Module 01**</a>.

+:warning: **Running this workshop in your AWS account will incur costs**.
+You will need to delete the resources you create to avoid incurring further costs after you have completed the workshop.
+Follow the [clean up steps](./cleanup/README.md).
-Once you are ready to go, please start with <a href="01_configure_sagemaker_studio/">**Module 01**</a>.

 ## License